yunfeiluo/Student_Life_multi_layer_perceptron/README.md

+# Machine Learning Research Project: Grouplized Student Stress Prediction
-# Student_Life_multi_layer_perceptron
+Title: Student_Life_multi_layer_perceptron

+Works:
-contribution to the Machine Learning Research Project on the dataset: student_life
+a) contribution to the Machine Learning Research Project on the dataset: student_life
-Implementation of functions for the building and training model, clustering, and model evaluation
+b) Implementation of functions for the building and training model, clustering, and model evaluation

 # Code backup (Functionalities):